-Iles Tours provides high quality experiential workshop with schools.
-Working the with the syllabus we have created characters who help students achieve learning goals in History, Literacy, English and Sciences .
-We offer these as full day or half day lessons to suit your schools needs.
+Iles Tours provide a high-quality experiential workshop with schools.
+Working the with the syllabus we have created characters who help students achieve learning goals in History, Literacy, English and Sciences.
+We offer these as a full day or half day lessons to suit your school’s needs.

 Each booking uses experienced educators, knowledgeable in their topics wishing to present our history in a fun, interactive and kinaesthetic way working to curriculum targets.
 From the Romans through to the Normans we also offer other periods such as Medieval or Victorians.
-We offer quality experiences to expand history to your students alongside the ability to give in depth teaching on the school curriculum.
+We offer quality experiences to expand history to your students alongside the ability to give an in-depth session on the school curriculum.

-We are also provide educational workshops for museums – please contact Alex for details.
+We also provide educational workshops for museums – please contact Alexander for details.

-Each workshop is unique and competitively priced for your school and discounts are available for block bookings please contact Alex for details .
+Each workshop is unique and competitively priced for your school and discounts are available for block bookings.
+Please contact Alexander for details.

 Examples of Sessions: